Related Topics

 Is the shingles vaccine worth it?

 Roughly 1 in 3 Americans will deal with shingles at least once in their lifetime,1 which means your chances of developing this condition are fairly high.
 As you age, your risk increases even more.
 This illness is not only painful and debilitating; it can lead to long-term health issues like PHN, vision loss (if the rash is on your face), pneumonia, and hearing problems.
-The shingles vaccine is a safe, simple, and highly effective way to avoid the misery of shingles, and side effects tend to be mild and short-lived.
+The shingles vaccine is a safe, simple, and highly effective shingles prevention strategy.

 How can I get a free shingles vaccine?

-You can get Shingrix at most doctor's offices and pharmacies like CVS and Walgreens (you may need to make an appointment).
+If you’re the recommended age for a shingles vaccine (50+), you can get it at most doctor's offices and pharmacies like CVS and Walgreens (you may need to make an appointment).
 Some communities also offer health clinics where preventive vaccines are available.
 You don’t need a prescription to receive the shingles shot, and if you have Medicare, Medicaid, VA benefits, or nearly any type of private insurance, you should pay nothing out of your own pocket.

-Find a shingles vaccination site near you at Vaccines.gov.
+Find a shingles vaccination site near you today and schedule an appointment using the shingles vaccine locator tool.

 Sources